Charles Layne sits on the Nashville MTA, riding the bus down Murfreesboro Pike, passing LaFayette Street to head onto 2nd Avenue South.

 “This summer, I wanted to develop a youth-oriented curriculum to cultivate new ideas and learning in youth, particularly around the civic and built environment, and then I found out that it exists already with the Nashville Civic Design Center,” he said.
-“This was a golden opportunity for me to learn from this program and potentially export it to other cities in Tennessee with the same needs.”
+“This was a golden opportunity for me to learn from this program and to potentially provide assistance in implementing the model in other Tennessee communities.”

 The Design Your Neighborhood initiative encourages students to become active participants who engage with the built environment of their communities.
 The initiative aims to create positive change within Nashville’s communities.